26 Rules for Flying in 2026 Every Traveler Should Follow

 Read more: 6 Things You Should Never Wear on a Flight

 A common complaint with TSA is travelers who hold up the line because they don’t know the rules.
-Avoid being one of them: If you have something unusual you’re planning to carry on the plane, read up on the restrictions and requirements before you arrive at the airport — some of them may surprise even seasoned travelers.
-(You’d also be surprised at some of the items travelers have left behind.)
+Avoid being one of them: If you have something unusual you’re planning to carry on the plane, read up on the restrictions and requirements before you arrive at the airport — some of them may surprise even seasoned travelers, including what foods you can and can’t bring.
+In 2025, the TSA also announced new bans on a few common items in checked baggage, including some cordless curling irons and lithium-ion batteries.

 Anxious about finding overhead space or just want to settle in sooner?
 Check to see if you’re part of a group that qualifies for early boarding, find out if it makes sense to open an airline credit card that offers priority boarding, or see if you can purchase priority boarding from the airline.
 You might also be able to score a cheap upgrade to first class, which comes with early boarding, among other perks.